Participant Observation in the Context of Education

 Willis concentrated on a particular boy’s group in a non-selective secondary school in the Midlands, who called themselves ‘lads’.
 They were all white, although the school also contained many pupils from West Indian and Asian backgrounds.
 The school population was approximately 600, and the school was predominantly working class in intake.
-He states that the main reasons why he selected this school was because it was typical working class pupils.
+He states that the main reasons why he selected this school was because it was the typical type of school attended by working class pupils.

-Participant observation allowed Willis to immerse himself into the social settings of the lads and gave him the opportunity to ask the lads (typically open questions) about their behaviour that day or the night before, encouraging them to explain themselves in their own words…which includes detailed accounts of the lads fighting, getting into trouble with teachers, bunking lessons, setting of fire extinguishers for fun and vandalising a coach on a school trip.
+Participant observation allowed Willis to immerse himself into the social settings of the lads and gave him the opportunity to ask the lads (typically open) questions about their behaviour that day or the night before, encouraging them to explain themselves in their own words…which included detailed accounts of the lads fighting, getting into trouble with teachers, bunking lessons, setting off fire extinguishers for fun and vandalising a coach on a school trip.

 Willis does not include an account of how he approached the ‘lads’ and built rapport with them.
 However considering the responses of the ‘lads’ during discussions and interviews, seeing that the ‘lads’ openly talk about their views and experiences and allow access to work at a later stage of the research, Willis seems to have built rapport effectively.